ESG Investing

 What is ESG Investing?

-ESG investing is an investment strategy which includes environmental, social, and governance (ESG) risks and opportunities in the investment decision-making process.
+ESG investing is an investment strategy that includes environmental, social, and governance (ESG) risks and opportunities in the investment decision-making process.
 ESG investing can be thought of as adding an extra layer of analysis compared with traditional investing analysis, since the more traditional approach often focuses on company and industry analysis.

 ESG investing is becoming more important to the investment community for two reasons.
 Firstly, there has been significant growth in demand by pension funds and retail investors for their assets to be managed using an ESG strategy.
 Secondly, there is increasing evidence that incorporating ESG in an investment strategy improves portfolio returns.
 There are several ESG investing styles, depending on the investors’ priorities and their stock selection approach.